InseeFr/Bowie/GET-STARTED.md

 #### Queen

-You can use the [Helm Chart to deploy standard Insee application](https://github.com/InseeFr/Helm-Charts/tree/main/charts/ui-api-std).
+You can use the [Helm chart to deploy Queen UI, Queen Back Office and Postgres database from the chart proposed by Bitamin](https://github.com/InseeFr/Helm-Charts/tree/main/charts/queen).

 You can find an example of values [here](./deploiement/Queen/).

-The following command allows you to install Queen  : `helm install queen-demo inseefr/app -f queen-values.yaml`
+The following command allows you to install Queen  : `helm install queen-demo inseefr/queen -f queen-values.yaml`

 In this example, you can now request Queen at https://queen.example.com/queen/visualize